Karenxzr/IDHmut/README.md

 # IDHmut

 ## 1. Tiling Slides
 The first step is to tile slides into patches and store patches into specified folder.
 A csv file with two columns ('SVS_Path','PatientID') is required to store svs file paths and IDs.
+See csv folder for example file for --df_path argument.

 User has to assign two arguments: --df_path and --target_path